slidevjs/slidev/docs/guide/faq.md

 ## Font Size

-If you feel the font size in your slides are too small, you can adjust it in a few ways:
+If you feel the font size in your slides is too small, you can adjust it in a few ways:

 ### Override Local Style